awiechman55/UWIIM/README.md

 - SharedArrays
 - JLD2
 - FlexiMaps
+- Distributed

 # Running the Model

-The UWIIM can be run through the provided Jupyter notebook ("UWIIM_PMA.ipynb") or any Julia compiler with the "UWIIM_PMA.jl" file.
+The UWIIM can be run through the provided Jupyter notebook ("UWIIM_PMA.ipynb" or "UWIIM_PHX_2.ipynb") or any Julia compiler with the "UWIIM_PMA.jl" or "UWIIM_PHX.jl" file.
 Both files contain all background functions with heavily commented explanations that can also be found in the Supporting Information document (see "docs" folder).

 After compiling the source code in a Julia compiler or the Jupyter notebook, the one-line function that runs the UWIIM is **run_UWIIM()**, which takes four possible inputs.